Online Child Abuse Training to Recognize and Report Abuse

-Recent high-profile cases have emphasized the need for all higher education employees (whether they are legally designated mandated reporters or not) to be trained on properly reporting potential child abuse.
+Recent high-profile cases have emphasized the need for all higher education employees (whether they are legally-designated mandatory reporters or not) to be trained on properly reporting potential child abuse.
 Including child abuse training for employees can help uncover abusers and prevent these tragedies, but without training, you can't expect either awareness or responsiveness within your institution.

 The Child Abuse Prevention and Reporting Mandates training course trains education employees to recognize and report suspected child maltreatment.
 It also explains when they could be legally required to do so and the potential civil and criminal penalties for failure to report.
 The Child Abuse Prevention and Reporting Mandates course is available in versions applicable to all K-12 educators along with higher education faculty, staff and student employees.

 State after state is expanding their rules for who is required to report suspected child abuse, either sexual or otherwise.
 Legislation is pending, enacted or being returned for revision, but the trend is nationwide.
 These child abuse reporting regulations are, of course, a direct response to the recent scandals on campuses around the nation.
 The expansion of these guidelines is leaving schools and universities struggling to create policies, enact procedures, train staff, and be ready to respond to the new and upcoming legislation on child abuse prevention.

 Who Needs to Take a Child Abuse Training Course?

 While many argue the responsibility and the skill level required to recognize suspected child abuse is too great, your directive is clear: protect children at any cost.
 As the list of child abuse mandatory reporters continues to unfold, the impact on universities to keep pace with evolving legislation and public demand is critical.
 The ability to spot possible abuse is not innate.
 You must train your mandatory reporters on what to look for, as well as how to report the child abuse.
 Training online equips your staff thoroughly and efficiently.